 The new millennium is a powerful stereotype-buster in many spheres of our life.
 Gaming is one of the activities the attitude to which has undergone significant overhauling in recent years.
 Previously, playing games was considered to be a pastime of kids and teenagers, while adults involved in such childish amusement were branded infantile.

-Today, this flippant occupation has turned into a kind of sport with regular competitions held and prizes awarded at cyber game tournaments.
+Today, this flippant occupation has turned into a kind of sport.
+A sport with regular competitions held and prizes awarded at cyber game tournaments.
 Moreover, computer game production is a serious venture business-wise where tremendous sums are received by developers as revenues, especially in the USA and China.

 With the global game market being on a steady rise, companies that invest in game development still need to be aware of the number of their potential consumers.